bobko69/8PortLEDDistro/README.md

 # 8PortLEDDistro
 ![8 Port LED Distro Version 1](./8_Port_LED_Distro_V1_sm.jpg)
-Hardware for controlling 8 strings of pixels with WLED.

 This document will serve as a place to answer questions about the 8 Port LED Distro.

+### What is it?
+This is an 8 port ESP32 based LED distro board running WLED.
+Distributing both power and data in 1 board.
+The WT32-ETH01 provides support for Wi-Fi or ethernet connections.
+It can be used with either 5v or 12v or 24v LED pixels.
+Also includes a USB-C port for easy programming.

+## Where can I get one?
+You can purchase the 8 Port LED Distro in our <a href="[http://example.com/](https://www.tindie.com/products/27884/)" target="_blank">Tindie store.</a>.

-## Where can i get the gerber files for this project?
+### Where can I get the gerber files for this project?
 Sorry, but currently this is not an open source project.
+That may change in the future.